VIDEO COURSE

 If you’re an aspiring novelist, short stories are a fantastic foot in the door.
 While writing novels is a different discipline, working on short stories is a great way to make your storytelling more efficient and uncover your specific author voice.
 There’s no shortage of literary magazines — both online and print — that are always on the lookout for new talent: having your stories accepted can provide you with much-needed reader feedback, confidence, and perhaps even fans!
 And who knows, an agent might even read one of your stories and get in touch.
 Here are a few resources for budding short story writers:

 For non-fiction writers, a blog is a pretty great way to develop your voice and find out if what you’re writing about has any appeal.
 Many best selling authors in the past decade started off as bloggers and columnists — and some of them have even hit the big time off the back of their periodical work.
 Just look at Tim Ferriss (The 4-Hour Work Week), Tucker Max (I Hope They Serve Beer in Hell), Lindy West (Shrill), and Julie Powell (Julie and Julia).
-To learn a bit more, check out this post on how to turn a blog into a book.
+To learn a bit more, check out this post on turning a blog into a book.

 Even if you’re planning to write a novel, a blog can often be a great idea.
 When it comes time to finally publish your book, you’ll already have your first readers.